shorivar2020/OMO-SmartHome-/out/production/omo-smart-home1/Readme.txt

 ⦁	Partially persistent data structure
 ⦁	Object Pool
 ⦁	Lazy Initialization
-° bilder / HouseMaker, where Room can be TRansport and can be RoomofHouse
++ bilder / Room can be TRansport and can be RoomHouse.
+HouseMaker can choose TrRoom, if rooms>5

 Požadované výstupy
 ⦁	Design ve formě use case diagramů, class diagramů a stručného popisu jak chcete úlohu realizovat